One-Page Resume Guide: Templates & Examples

 Carefully review the job description and requirements to determine the most relevant information for the position.

 Tailor your resume accordingly, focusing on the skills and experiences that align directly with the job.
-A personalized resume is much more likely to grab the hiring manager's attention.
+A targeted resume is much more likely to grab the hiring manager's attention.

 If you find that including this information exceeds one page, extending your resume to two pages may be necessary.
 Remember to use keywords from the job description in your resume.

-• Prioritize your most recent and relevant work experience, and focus on describing your accomplishments and the impact you made in each role rather than simply listing your duties.
+• Use the "last 10 years" rule: Include only the most recent and relevant 10 years of experience, focusing on describing your accomplishments and the impact you made in each role.

-• Consider removing older or less significant positions, coursework or certifications that may be taking up valuable space.
+• Omit irrelevant information: Consider removing older or less significant positions, coursework or certifications that may be taking up valuable space.

-• Adjust the font size to help fit everything onto one page.
-Use a legible resume font that is easy to read, and reduce the size to as low as 10 points to help fit everything on the page.
+• Adjust the font size: Use a legible resume font that is easy to read, and reduce the size to as low as 10 points to help fit everything on the page.

-• Consider reducing the margins or adjusting line spacing to maximize space.
+• Modify margins and spacing: To maximize space, consider reducing the margins or adjusting line spacing.
 However, do not reduce margins to less than half an inch.

-Our Resume Builder makes it easy to create a one-page resume in a matter of minutes.
-Select a professionally designed template and follow the step-by-step prompts to enter your professional skills and background.
+Our Resume Builder makes it easy to make a one-page resume in minutes.
+Select a template and follow the step-by-step prompts to enter your professional skills and background.

-You’ll get expert tips and ready-made content suggestions from Certified Professional Resume Writers for each section of your resume.
+You’ll get tips and ready-made content suggestions from Professional Resume Analysts for each section of your resume.

-You can preview your resume to ensure that the content fits in a single page, and make adjustments to the template as needed such as changing the font size or type and adjusting the sections.
+You can preview your resume to ensure that the content fits on a single page and adjust the template as needed, such as changing the font size or type and adjusting the sections.

 • Irrelevant work experience: If you have had past work experience that is not directly related to the job you are applying for, consider leaving it off.